jjmedinaariza/modelling_book/docs/09-logistic.md

 We already discussed in a previous session the difficulties of interpreting regression coefficients in models with interactions.
 Centering and standardising in the way discussed earlier can actually be of help or this purpose.

+## HOMEWORK:

-**HOMEWORK: Run a logistic regression model using the BCS0708 data from last week and develop a model that aims to predict victimisation with at least 5 explanatory variables.
-Interpret your results**
+*Run a logistic regression model using the BCS0708 data from previous weeks and develop a model that aims to predict victimisation with at least 5 explanatory variables.
+Interpret your results*

-##Further resources
+## Further resources

 These are a set of useful external resources that may aid your comprehesion (and I have partly relied upon myself, so credit to them!):